Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07.md

 ## Weapons

 Every single PC is going to need at least one weapon.
-Which one depends on their combat skills, and what they can both carry, wield, and afford.
+Which one depends on what they can carry, wield, and afford.
 This section goes on to explain weapon stats, and then gives us the big weapon tables.

 This is where the character's Damage stat comes into play.
 It's derived from Strength and includes two different dice expressions, Thrust and Swing, which is